victorbakan/vpodobaika/README.md

 ![Build Status](https://github.com/victorbakan/vpodobaika/actions/workflows/vpodobaika-main.yaml/badge.svg)

-Vpodobaika is a simple 1-2 route web server to get mock data, and is ok for training porposes for docker image build and deploy
+Vpodobaika is a simple 1-2 route web server to get mock data, and is ok for training purposes for docker image build and deploy
+It has only 2 HTTP routes that work in web browser:
+> / # have on the page hyper link that leads to /companies

+> /companies # retuns some mock json value

 ## Installation and Start (without docker)